puppetlabs/puppetlabs-postgresql/README.md

 Specifies a hash of environment variables used when connecting to a remote server.
 Becomes the default for other defined-types. i.e. `postgresql::server::role`

+##### `dialect`

+Sets the dialect for all databases managed with this module.
+Select 'postgres' for managing vanilla postgres databases, or 'redshift' for Amazon Redshift databases.
+Note: local database software is only installable using the 'postgres' dialect.

+Default value: value set in `postgresql::params` or `postgresql::globals`

 ##### `encoding`

 Sets the default encoding for all databases created with this module.
 On certain operating systems this is also used during the `template1` initialization, so it becomes a default outside of the module as well.